5 places to visit in December

 3. Anchorage, Alaska

 Winter solstice 2017 is December 21, not a good day in the Northern Hemisphere for natural Vitamin D lovers.
-But maybe this is a chance for an truly interesting travel experience -- vacationing in the really short days and really long nights of December in Alaska.
+But maybe this is a chance for a truly interesting travel experience -- vacationing in the really short days and really long nights of December in Alaska.

 -- Christmas Towne: Just up the road in Chugiak, this festival promises the usual Christmas cheer but in a truly spectacular winter setting.